- Emily Arneson

 Judy has been a board member for numerous professional and community organizations, and was a founding member of the Washington Coalition for Open Government.
 She earned her law degree and a bachelor’s degree in journalism from the University of Wisconsin.

-George Erb, Managing Editor, Puget Sound Business Journal
+George Erb, Former Managing Editor, Puget Sound Business Journal

 801 Second Avenue